Scalingo/documentation/src/_posts/security/procedures/2000-01-01-external-testing.md

 ### Can I run a load test on my application that is running on Scalingo?

-You can run a load test / smoke test / endurance test on your application under the following conditions :
+You can run a load test / smoke test / endurance test on your application under the following conditions:

 - Ask the support using support [at] scalingo.com or use the support chat
 - You should communicate the metrics of your test to the support (number of connections...)
 - The test should only be run during business hours
 - The test should have specific start and end hours

-{% note %}
-If you do not follow this procedure you are at risk of getting your client IP address banned, your application put under surveillance and/or your account closed.
-{% endnote %}
+{% include security_testing_warning.md %}

 ### I want to have a pentest on my application that is running on Scalingo, what do I do?